How to Build a Floating Corner Shelf

 So-called floating shelves, sometimes known as cantilevered shelves, are supported by invisible support bracing rather than by the visible brackets or braces that usually support wall shelves.
 The concept of the architectural cantilever is an emblem of modern design; its influence is found in many aspects of contemporary style.
 When manifested in the from of a floating shelf, it offers a simple design elegance that can work in any room of the house, especially those with modern decor.

-When you add this corner shelf to a living room, bedroom, or just about any room of your house, you provide yourself with instant design opportunities.
-Appearing to float effortlessly from the wall, this shelf is perfect for small, lightweight items that you cherish and want to display, such as flowers, glassware, pottery, plants, and photos.
-All can find a home on your new corner shelf.
-This shelf is also a great way to use the typically unused upper regions of wall corners.
+Appearing to float effortlessly from the wall, this corner version is perfect for small, lightweight items that you cherish and want to display, such as flowers, glassware, pottery, small plants, and photos.

-While this corner shelf is strong for a floating shelf, no floating shelf should be used for heavy items.
+While this corner shelf is sturdier than most cantilevered shelves, no floating design should be used to support heavy items.
 Heavy books, appliances, office equipment, and other weighty items should be kept off of this shelf.

 Equipment / Tools